adrian-web/laracasts-birdboard/README.md

 ## About a project

-Simple project management app, complete with MySQL database, PHP API and HTML form to add and edit entities.
+Simple project management app with Laravel and TDD.

 Data structure
 1. User entity with at least name field.